Dry Needling

 What is dry needling?

-As part of your physio treatment, dry needling may be combined with other methods such as massage, joint mobilisation, cupping, and exercise rehab, depending on what suits you best.
+As part of physiotherapy treatment, dry needling may be combined with hands-on therapy, deep tissue massage, exercise rehab, and other recovery-focused techniques depending on your needs.

 What are the benefits?